-The curriculum for the coursework is enriching, as are the detailed reading lists for each course, and the material learned in the required theoretical courses certainly can be used by students as critical lenses for study in their elective courses.

-The main teaching methodologies are lecture, discussion, close readings of texts both in class and outside of class by the student (both in terms of preparation for seminars and for examinations, papers, and projects), and student inclass presentations.
+The curriculum overall is enriching, as are the detailed reading lists for each course, and the material learned in the required theoretical courses certainly can be used by students as critical lenses for their elective courses.
+The main teaching methodologies are lecture, discussion, close readings of texts both in class and outside of class by the student (both in terms of preparation for seminars and for examinations, papers, and projects), and student in-class presentations.